Russell Shepard

-Russell Shepard (born September 17, 1990) is a former American football wide receiver and special teamer.
-He played college football at Louisiana State University and was signed as an undrafted free agent by the Philadelphia Eagles.
-Shepard has also played for the Tampa Bay Buccaneers, Carolina Panthers and New York Giants.
+Russell Shepard (born September 17, 1990) is an American former professional football player who was a wide receiver and special teamer in the National Football League (NFL).
+He played college football for the LSU Tigers and was signed as an undrafted free agent by the Philadelphia Eagles.
+Shepard has also played for the Tampa Bay Buccaneers, Carolina Panthers, and New York Giants.

-High school career
+Early life

 Shepard attended Cypress Ridge High School in Harris County, Texas.
-He started his high school career as quarterback.
+He started his high school career as a quarterback.